SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 You must use `SetQueues()` when you configure the container for this to work, so that the container can access the declared name at runtime.
 Just setting the names is insufficient.

->NOTE: You cannot add broker-named queues to the containers while they are running.
+>You cannot add broker-named queues to the containers while they are running.

 >IMPORTANT: When a connection is reset and a new one is established, the new queue gets a new name.
 Since there is a race condition between the container restarting and the queue being re-declared, it is important to set the container's `MissingQueuesFatal` property to `false`, since the container is likely to initially try to reconnect to the old queue.